 Al Dubord AK: Marten

-At age 8 Al Dubord obtained his first #1 Victor long spring trap and caught trapping “fever.”
+At age 6 or 7 Al Dubord got his first introduction to trapping by seeing fox, coyote, and bobcats in the back of his Uncle Elmer Aho’s Modal A along with a box of clean traps.
+When older Al would talk to his Uncle Elmer about trapping and how to catch critters.
+Meanwhile at age 8 Al obtained his first #1 Victor long spring trap and caught trapping “fever”.
 The farmer next door noticed his skills and gave him a 1 ½ Victor long spring trap and asked him if he would trap the woodchucks out of his field.
 Al didn’t know it then but he became and ADC trapper by default.
 After helping his neighbors with woodchucks and skunks he moved on to muskrats.
 Then one of Al’s grade school teachers took him along to check beaver traps.
 After that Al was off and running, trapping beaver on his own.
 At age twelve he started working on his uncle’s dairy farm and this really limited his trapping time.
 The farm work was endless.
-It started in late spring and didn’t end till there was snow on the ground.
+It started in late spring and didn’t end till there was too much snow to cut timber.
 So through his teenage years Al was pretty much limited to late fall muskrat trapping with a fox or two thrown in for good measure – and spring beaver trapping when it was too wet to get in the fields or for working in the woods.

 Then in April 1978 Al packed up his guns, traps, tools and his new wife and moved to Alaska.
-He didn’t know anyone nor did he have a job lined up.
-He started working first as a mechanic and then a truck driver.
+He didn’t know anyone, nor did he have a job lined up.
+But he found work as soon as he arrived in Alaska.
 Al finally landed a job more in line with his desired life style: He now had a seasonal job at a remote fly-in fishing and hunting lodge and while working there he got his assistant hunting guide license and was enjoying his dream of seeing the beauty of Alaska from the air, on the water and out in the Alaskan bush country.
 In November of 1979 he moved to Fairbanks for steady employment.
 This is where he met many other trappers, joined the Alaska Trappers Association, and learned all he could from his new-found friends.
 Al has been a member of the ATA ever since.
 Later he became a large part of that organization but for now it was “all about learning how to trap in Alaska.”

 Jeff Dunlap MI (LP): Predator